hiddenlayerai/ape-taxonomy/README.md

 ## Contributions
 Ultimately, the effectiveness of any taxonomy, like natural languages and conventions such as traffic rules, depends on its widespread adoption and usage.
 To succeed, it must be a community-driven effort.
 Your contributions and active engagement are essential to ensure that this taxonomy serves as a valuable, up-to-date resource for the entire AI security community.

-For suggested additions, removals, modifications, or other improvements, please email us at [ape@hiddenlayer.com](mailto:ape@hiddenlayer.com).
+For suggested additions, removals, modifications, or other improvements (such as references we've accidentally missed), please email us at [ape@hiddenlayer.com](mailto:ape@hiddenlayer.com).

 ***